Jericho1337/Simple-UltimateGuitar-PDFDownloader/README.md

 **Simple-UltimateGuitar-PDFDownloader** is a simple app written in React for practices.
 It enables you to:
 * View guitar tabs on ultimate guitar
+* Download PDF tab
-* Preview PDF and Download through the previewr
+* Preview PDF tab

 ![alt text](./docs/siteview1.png)
 ![alt text](./docs/siteview2.png)